sudoblockio/tackle/README.wip.md

 Tackle is a modular programmable configuration language and declarative CLI.
 Make any yaml/json file dynamic/callable.

+> Warning: Language is very usable but in its early phases.
+It may never reach 1.x version as if it gets enough stars, it will be converted to a spec and re-written in rust.

 - Install
 - Use Cases
 - Hello worlds